 The Ketogenic Diet, also called the Keto Diet, is actually High Fat, Moderate Protein and Low Carbohydrate.
-You will often see the acronym LCHF (LowCarb High Fat) when people talk about this diet on forums and blogs.
+You will often see the acronym LCHF (Low Carb High Fat) when people talk about this diet on forums and blogs.

-It is the High Fat part of this diet that tends to scare people away, especially women.
+It is the High-Fat part of this diet that tends to scare people away, especially women.
 As women, we are taught to fear and loathe all things fat.
 Eating it is no exception to that rule.

-If you are a woman reading this, hopefully you will follow along with my progress and change your mind.
+If you are a woman reading this, hopefully, you will follow along with my progress and change your mind.

 It is the ratios that are important in the Ketogenic Diet.
 For epilepsy and cancer, the ratios are very specific and should be medically supervised.

 If you research all the information out there about the ketogenic diet, you will find many different ratios, all of them at least 60% fat or higher, going all the way up to 90% which is actually then considered a fat fast.

-Our goal is to get into a state of ketosis as quickly as possible and to do that we need to go with the higher fat ratio.
+Our goal is to get into a state of ketosis as quickly as possible and to do that we sometimes need to go with the higher fat ratio.

 I use a program called MyFitnessPal.com to keep my ratios in line.
-You can use that on your smart phone as well as log into your account on the computer and it is free.
+You can use that on your smartphone as well as log into your account on the computer and it is free.

-I am also keeping my calories to 1500 per day, since I am mostly unable to exercise at this time.
+I am also keeping my calories to 1200-1250 per day since I am mostly unable to exercise at this time.
 I hope that changes!

 I also recommend visiting my Getting Started page at the top of the menu here.